-Sookie began her experience as a facilitator at Sheena’s Place in the summer of 2019, co-facilitating three workshops on challenging fatphobia, sizeism, and weight stigma and addressing their role in disordered eating.
-She’s gone on to facilitate Sidelining Sizeism- a ten-week workshop series with a similar focus on healing from and building participants capacity to respond to fatphobia, sizeism and weight stigma- and the ongoing Binge Eating Disorder support group.
-This spring she will be co-developing a new mini-series focused on building a body liberation-centered movement practice alongside Christine Hsu (Body Buddies), another on navigating weight stigma during some of life’s more challenging moments of change (Sizeable Shifts), while continuing to facilitate the ongoing BED group.
+Sookie (she/they) began her experience as a facilitator at Sheena’s Place in the summer of 2019, co-facilitating three workshops on challenging fatphobia, sizeism, and weight stigma and addressing their role in disordered eating.
+She’s gone on to facilitate Sidelining Sizeism – a ten-week workshop series with a similar focus on healing from and building participants’ capacity to respond to fatphobia, sizeism and weight stigma – and the ongoing Binge Eating Disorder (BED) support group.
+This spring, they will be co-developing a new mini-series focused on building a body liberation-centered movement practice alongside Christine Hsu (Body Buddies), another on navigating weight stigma during some of life’s more challenging moments of change (Sizeable Shifts), while continuing to facilitate the ongoing BED group.

-Sookie first became familiar with Sheena’s place when she was invited to provide training for staff and facilitators to support increased safety and inclusion for 2SLGBQIA+ community members in the space.
+Sookie first became familiar with Sheena’s place when they were invited to provide training for staff and facilitators to support increased safety and inclusion for 2SLGBQIA+ community members in the space.

 She’s been very excited to have the opportunity to bring Body Liberation-centred programming to Sheena’s Place thorough the workshops and support groups that she facilitates.
 As someone who has lived with eating disorders, Sookie didn’t receive adequate support from her medical care practitioners.
 This was a result of weight stigma and the exclusion of larger bodies in the dominant understanding of what it “looks like” to engage in restrictive eating.
 She was left to manage her eating disorders on her own.

 Over the course of conversations with other people of size living with this illness, it became clear that feeling deprived of home in their own bodies was a common experience and Sookie wanted to do something to address this violence and empower others.
 That’s why developing this series of workshops was so important to them.